Fade BG Image

 Right.
 Well, that just means he's not a particularly famous Core.

-And so, though it was somewhat awkward, the self-introductions were complete.
+And so, with a fair amount of probing, the self-introductions were complete.
 I'd already learned most of what I was wondering about, though.

 Oh, I still haven't asked what her goal is.
 Well, since she's willing to talk with me like this, I don't think it's anything violent—let's try asking bluntly.